 ‘Oh dear.
 Oh boy.
 This is the end.

-That tank behind that bush over there … must have been a tier 6 at least.
+That tank behind that bush over there … must have been a heavy tank at least.
 The Wespe’s sights were fixed on the bush down the road.
 He could see the other tank sit behind it, but he was shaking too much on his suspension to aim properly.
 His cannon was reloading as well, which made matters only worse, especially as the enemy tank poked out from its cover again.
 It was for sure that it had realized what it was dealing with — a defenceless low tier artillery — and would go take care of the annoyance now.
 The Wespe was as good as dead.
 He should have never run away from his team.
 But if he had stayed …

 It was raining fire.
 The Wespe backed up, and backed up, but found himself with his back against a cliff as the enemy tanks closed in.
 Their T28 Prototype intercepted, stalling the advance as he fired a round at the spearhead of the enemy attack, destroying the medium with one shot.
 The Wespe tried to focus on his sights as he aimed for the moving enemies, but his barrel shook too bad.
 The T28 Prototype was suddenly in flames; two others took his place but were dying fast under the onslaught of enemy forces.
 There was a distressed comm from his sister, a Pershing, but the Wespe could barely make out any of the words as an enemy Luchs broke through, sprinting towards the Wespe's position.
 The allied M44 right next to him died under a hail of bullets, and that was when the Wespe's tracks gained a life of their own.
 He turned around as fast as he could and sped down the nearest hill, the Luchs pursuing but not getting a clear shot yet.
 Shells whistled left and right of the Wespe's armour, some of them hitting their target, but not slowing him down in the least.

 He drove as fast and as far as he could and didn't look back.